-In the case of a child being absent from school due to illness, parents have three options to report their absence:
+In the case of a child being absent from school due to illness, parents have four options to report their absence:

 - Text 01604 420132 with details of your child’s full name, form, reason for absence and expected date of return